Configuring pixi environments for wheel building

 CMAKE_GENERATOR = "Ninja"

-# Force source compilation during wheel build
+# Force source compilation during the wheel build

 PIP_NO_BINARY = ":all:"